fireducks-dev/fireducks/README.md

 # FireDucks

-FireDucks is the dataframe library for python.
+FireDucks is a dataframe library for python.
 It is being developed with speed and pandas compatibility in mind.

 Web site: <https://fireducks-dev.github.io>